DarDarDoor/Dotfiles/README.md

 # Dotfiles
-Dotfiles (and scripts) for programs I use
+Dotfiles (and scripts) for programs I use.
+Anyone may use these for their setup if they wish :)